Alex Yang

-Alex Xi Yang (杨希; born 13 June 2005) is a professional footballer who plays as a defender for Qingdao West Coast.
-Born in Spain, he is a China youth international.
+Alex Xi Yang (杨希; born 13 June 2005) is a professional footballer who plays as a defender for Shanghai Port.
+Born in Spain, he plays for the China national team.

 Early life

 Yang was born on 13 June 2005 in Barcelona, Spain to Chinese parents.
 At the age of twelve, he switched from seven-a-side football to eleven-a-side football.

 Club career

 As a youth player, Yang joined the youth academy of Spanish side Espanyol and was promoted to the club's reserve team in 2022.
 In 2024, he signed for Spanish side L'Hospitalet.
 Ahead of the 2025 season, he signed for Chinese side Qingdao West Coast.

+On 5 February 2026, Yang joined the 2025 Chinese Super League winner Shanghai Port.

 Style of play

 Yang plays as a defender.
 Right-footed, he is known for his crossing ability and his ability to contribute offensively.